Embracing Life’s Challenges To Determine Your Soul Lessons.

 How do you determine your soul lessons?

-Soul lessons always relate to expanding in what are believed to be life-affirming, expansive spiritual qualities that are flavours of love.
+Your soul lessons always relate to expanding in what are believed to be life-affirming, expansive spiritual qualities that are flavours of love.

 Spiritual qualities like: